ArshPanesar/Run-n-Gun/README.md

 ### Coins

 Coins are the Score of the Game.
+They can be exchanged for Weapon Upgrades.
 - Collectible by Player.
 - Have a UI on the Top-Right Corner of the Screen.
+- Can be exchanged for Weapon Upgrades.

 ### Enemy